bigsasi/drlnd-continuous-control/Repport.md

 There's a lot that can be done here!

 First of all, I copied most of the hyperparameters from the original lesson.
-Experimenting with many of them and seing how the agent behaves would be very interesting, specially trying to solve the environment in less episodes.
+Experimenting with many of them and seeing how the agent behaves would be very interesting.

-Then, [Rainbow](https://arxiv.org/abs/1710.02298) showed how to improve a DQN, mixing multiple little improvements.
-Here I already included the Double DQN, but still missing:
-* Prioritized experience replay
-* Dueling DQN
-* Learning from multi-step bootstrap targets
-* Distributional DQN
-* Noisy DQN
+I first tried to solve the problem with only 1 agent, without much luck.
+Understanding why a single agent was not converging would be really interesting.

+The, I would try different algorithms.
+Specially TNPG, TRPO, TPO and D4PG.